codesinger/shu/README.md

 etc.) begin with the prefix `shu-`.
 This keeps them from interfering with names that are part of emacs or part of other packages.
 But it also makes them a bit cumbersome to type.
 Each lisp file contains a function that will create a short alias for each function name.
-THis is usually the original function name with the `shu-` prefix removed.
+This is usually the original function name with the `shu-` prefix removed.